 Lu Ann Cahn is the author of the inspirational memoir I Dare Me, an entertaining look back on a year that changed everything for her.
 The book grew out of a blog called Year of Firsts, which chronicled this veteran journalist, mother and survivor’s daily adventures as she pushed herself to try something new for every single day – an effort to get her life “unstuck,” as her daughter put it.

-She went on this year long adventure while working her full time “day job” as an 8-time Emmy award-winning journalist with NBC10 News in Philadelphia.
+She went on this year-long adventure while working her full-time “day job” as an 8-time Emmy award-winning journalist with NBC10 News in Philadelphia.
 Cahn’s journey eventually led to a major career change.
-In December 2014, she left her 40 year career in broadcast news to dare audiences across the country and to help launch the next generation of communicators at Temple University.
-Cahn is the Director of Career Services for Temple’s School of Media and Communication.
+In December 2014, she left her 40-year career in broadcast news to dare audiences across the country and to help launch the next generation of communicators at Temple University.
+Cahn is the Director of Career Services for Temple University’s Klein College of Media and Communication.

 Cahn also had surgery for ulcerative colitis and kidney cancer.
 She regularly speaks on behalf of Living Beyond Breast Cancer, other area cancer support groups and the Crohn’s and Colitis Foundation of America.
 She hopes her survivor experience inspires others.

 Earlier in her career, Cahn worked at stations in Jacksonville, Florida; Chattanooga, Tennessee; Huntsville, Alabama; Little Rock, Arkansas; Charlotte, North Carolina; and Miami, Florida.

 A native of Columbus, Ohio, Cahn grew up in Atlanta and graduated Phi Beta Kappa from the University of Georgia.
 She is married to NBC10 Photojournalist Phil Houser.
 They’re proud of their daughter Alexa, who dared herself to start her own company and is now managing electronic artists in the music business.